-So…Spotify podcast host Joe Rogan has offered to moderate a four hour presidential debate with President Donald Trump and former Vice President Joe Biden.
+So…Spotify podcast host Joe Rogan has offered to moderate a four-hour presidential debate with President Donald Trump and former Vice President Joe Biden.
+And the first debate looked like a Joe Rogan Carlos Mencia throwdown all over again.

 “On my podcast with @joerogan he offered to moderate a debate between @JoeBiden and @realDonaldTrump It would be four hours with no live audience.
 Just the two candidates, cameras, and their vision of how to move this country forward.
 Who wants this?”
 Kennedy said in his tweet.